dylan-thinnes/recurrence-relations/README.md

 ![An expansion of 1 / 998001](/snipe.jpg)

-I did a little exploration figuring out why this was the case.
+I did a little exploration figuring out why this was the case, which is available in the J program, `exploration.ijs`.

 You will need Jlang installed to run the examples: https://www.jsoftware.com